The Counterfeit

 A false altar does not become a true altar by emotional effect.

-Counterfeit worship does not give sacramental grace or sanctifying grace merely because the soul longs for them.
+Counterfeit worship does not give grace merely because the soul longs for it.

 This is the cruel genius of the counterfeit: it offers relief without reality.